Best Views in New York

 The Empire State Building, open 365 days a year from 8:00 till 2:00, is widely regarded as one of the world’s most famous buildings.
 It’s a must-visit for every New York visitor.
 You can visit the 86th floor and even the 102nd for $20 extra!
 Enjoying the view from atop the Empire State Building is definitely worth it.

 One World Observatory

 One World Trade Center is New York’s tallest building.
-The skyscraper, formerly known as the Freedom Tower, is 542 meters tall including its antenna and without it, it’s just as high as the Twin Towers once were: 417 meters high.
+The skyscraper, formerly known as the Freedom Tower, is 542 metres tall including its antenna and without it, it’s just as high as the Twin Towers once were: 417 metres high.
 The observation deck called One World Observatory consists of three floors.
 On the 100th, 101st and 102nd floor you get a 360 degree view from behind the glass.
 You will see Downtown Manhattan, Brooklyn, Staten Island, the Statue of Liberty and New Jersey.

 Top of the Rock

 Another beautiful and unique view of New York is from the 70th floor of Top of the Rock!
 The building, located right in the middle of Manhattan and you can take a 360-degree walk around the observation deck.
 The view is spectacular from every single corner.
 From Top of the Rock, you have the best views of Central Park, even better than the Empire State Building.
 You’ll overlook the Brooklyn Bridge, Empire State Building, Chrysler Building and more top attractions!
 Besides Manhattan, you also see Brooklyn, New Jersey and Queens.